digitallyinduced/ihp/Guide/form.markdown

     |> validateField #title nonEmpty
 ```

-Rendering [`{textField #title}`](https://ihp.digitallyinduced.com/api-docs/IHP-View-Form.html#v:textField), the input will have the css class `is-invalid` and an element with the error message will be rendered below the input:
+Rendering [`{textField #title}`](https://ihp.digitallyinduced.com/api-docs/IHP-View-Form.html#v:textField), the input will have the css class `is-invalid` and an element with the error message will be rendered below the input field:

 ```html
 <div class="form-group" id="form-group-post_title">